-Graves disease is an autoimmune disorder that typically leads to hyperthyroidism, or over activity of the thyroid gland.
-It is caused by an abnormal immune system response that causes the thyroid gland to produce too much thyroid hormones.
+Graves disease is an autoimmune disorder that typically leads to hyperthyroidism or overactivity of the thyroid gland.
+It is caused by an abnormal immune system response that causes the thyroid gland to produce too many thyroid hormones.
 Graves disease is most common in women over age 20.
 However, the disorder may occur at any age and may affect men as well.

 Connective Tissue Disorder

 The term connective tissue disorder refers to any condition in which the connective tissues of the body undergo any harm or damage.
 These connective tissues are found throughout the body and are what support, bind together, and protect the vital organs.
 The tissues are made of two major structural protein molecules, namely collagen, and elastin.
 A connective tissue disorder will cause an inflammation of the tissue that damages the elastin, which allows the ligaments that attach bones together to stretch and act as springs for easy bodily movement.